frankvogt/vcf2gwas/MANUAL.md

 Now, 2 principal components will be extracted from the `VCF` file and used for the linear mixed model analysis.

+To use principal components or UMAP embeddings of the phenotypic data as covariates for the analysis, see [Using dimensionality reduction of phenotypes for analysis](#using-dimensionality-reduction-of-phenotypes-for-analysis).

 Alternatively, a covariate file formatted in the same way as the phenotype file can be added manually.
 Selecting covariates from a covariate file follows the same scheme as selecting phenotypes by using `-cf/--cfile` and `-c/--covar`: